Julie Palakovich Carr: Maryland House of Delegates

+Palakovich Carr was sworn in as a member of the House of Delegates on January 9, 2019.
+She is a member of the Ways and Means Committee and the Joint Audit and Evaluation Committee, and a member of the Maryland Legislative Transit Caucus, the Women Legislators of Maryland, and the Maryland Legislative Latino Caucus.

 Political positions

-Elections
+Electoral reform

 During the 2019 legislative session, Palakovich Carr introduced legislation that would replace absentee ballots with vote-by-mail ballots.

 During the 2020 legislative session, Palakovich Carr and Dana Stein introduced legislation that would allow gubernatorial candidates to pick their running mates after the primary election.
 The bill passed the House of Delegates by a vote of 96-41.

 During the 2021 legislative session, Palakovich Carr introduced legislation that would expand a law that allows voters to receive paid time off to vote in elections to cover early voting.
 The bill passed the House of Delegates by a vote of 91-38.

 During the 2022 legislative session, Palakovich Carr introduced legislation that would ban lobbyists from contributing from their own personal funds to statewide candidates to influence the actions of these elected officials.

 National politics

 In December 2019, Palakovich Carr attended and spoke at a rally in Gaithersburg, Maryland supporting the first impeachment of Donald Trump.